xilinliang/FCS-ECal-pi0-reconstruction/submitScheduler/README.md

 1) For each iteration:

+	 1.0) (For the second and further iteration) Before you start a new iteration, please make sure the previous iteration analysis is completed and the fcsgaincorr.txt is updated to the gain correction result from the previous calculation.

 	 1.1) open submit_event_scheduler_fcsgain.pl file , go to line 7 and change the run number to the one that you need.

 	 1.2) run command "perl submit_event_scheduler_fcsgain.pl" , wait until the scheduler submit is completed.